rogerkeays/unchecked/README.md

     mkdir src/jamaica && cd src/jamaica
     wget https://github.com/rogerkeays/unchecked/raw/main/unchecked.java

-Or build as a jar (installs to your maven repo if the `mvn` command is found):
+Or build as a jar:

     git clone https://github.com/rogerkeays/unchecked
     cd unchecked
     ./make

-Add to your maven projects using:
+The make command automatically installs the jar to your maven repo if the `mvn` command is found.
+To use in your maven projects, add the following dependency:

     <dependency>
       <groupId>jamaica</groupId>
       <artifactId>unchecked</artifactId>
-      <version>0.9.0</version>
+      <version>1.0.0</version>
     </dependency>

+For use with `jshell`, I recommend making a folder called `$HOME/.java/lib` and copying or symlinking your commonly used libraries there.
+Then add the following CLASSPATH variable to your environment, for example in `.bashrc`:

+    export CLASSPATH=$HOME/.java/lib/*

-Import to use in your code:
+Finally, import to use in your code:

     import static jamaica.unchecked.*;